Sorumeiji/weather-casestudy/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Design Case Study

-You can read my case study on the design of this application in the design.md file.